 Social Media and the Duty of Disclosure

 When a relationship ends, there is often a need for property to be divided between the parties.
-When the Family Court or Federal Circuit Court is asked to decide how best to finalise the financial arrangements between parties, it must have all relevant information about the parties’ financial circumstances.
+When the Federal and Family Court of Australia (FCFCA) is asked to decide how best to finalise the financial arrangements between parties, it must have all relevant information about the parties’ financial circumstances.
 Each party to a family law proceeding must provide the other parties and the court with full and frank disclosure of all information which may be relevant to any issue before the court.
 This includes all documents which are in their possession or control.
 In recent years, it has become necessary and routine in family law matters to include disclosure of any relevant material from social media.
 This may be material involving one party or communications between the parties.
 This article deals with social media and the duty of disclosure.

 Pre-action procedures and the duty of disclosure